dequelabs/axe-core/doc/context.md

 await axe.run(['nav', '.sideBar', '#header']);
 ```

-**Tip**: Sometimes pages are worked on by multiple teams.
+**Tip**: Sometimes, pages are worked on by multiple teams.
 If you mark your team's sections up with a unique class, axe can use that class to only test the sections your team works on.

 Axe-core is commonly used through browser driver APIs such as Selenium, Puppeteer, and Playwright.
 Most of these APIs do not pass a context object in directly.
 Instead, the following is achieved through the `.include()` method.
 Visit the docs of your API for more information.
 For most cases, this will look like the following: